Korugan32/Android-CleanArchitecture-MVVM/README.md

 - **Local**
     - This package accesses local data sources, such as Room databases for Kotlin.
 - **Remote**
-    - This package accesses remote data sources, such as APIs.
-Data Transfer Objects (DTOs) are often used here.
+    - This package accesses remote data sources, such as APIs. `Data Transfer Objects (DTOs)` are often used here.
 - **Mapper**
     - The Mapper can be defined within the Data package or as an independent layer.
 It transforms data for other layers.
 For example, data from the Remote package can be mapped and converted to the model in the Domain package.

 ### DI (Dependency Injection)

 The DI (Dependency Injection) package contains the configurations for Dependency Injection.
-Modules for Hilt/Dagger provide dependencies for repositories, use cases, and data sources, allowing these classes to be injected automatically where needed in the application.
+Modules for Hilt/Dagger provide dependencies for `repositories`, `use cases`, and `data sources`, allowing these classes to be injected automatically where needed in the application.

 ### Domain